mittalyash01/webdriverio-appium-JS/README.md

 1. Tests executed ok over iOS but same test failed over Android.
 Have to segregate validation steps as it was not synchronizing both together.
 2. Timeout issue- fixed global timeouts
 3. Need to check device availability every time before executing tests- since these were shared/public devices over the cloud.
 The device management is not present, could be better from usability POV.
+4. Perfecto doesn't support latest version of WebDriverIO 8.
-4. Time to open a tunnel connection is somewhat longer which is approx~ 15 seconds
+5. Time to open a tunnel connection is somewhat longer which is approx~ 15 seconds

 ### Positive outlook ![Hackathon-Introduction](./docs/assets/positive_outlook.jpg)
 .................